rmosolgo/graphql-ruby/guides/authorization/schema_subsets.md

 Now, `Types::Invoice` will be hidden from any query that _doesn't_ have `context: { schema_subset: :admin, ... }`.

+You can also put fields and arguments in subsets with `subsets: [:admin]` in your `field` or `argument` definitions.
+When configured that way, fields and arguments will be hidden unless `context[:schema_subset]` matches one of its configured subsets.

+Interface implementations can be put in subsets by adding `implements ..., subsets: [:admin]`.
+That way, an object's implementation of an interface will be hidden when`context[:schema_subset]` isn't one of the subsets configured for the implementation.
+Also, any fields inherited from the interface (that is, not defined in the object type itself) will be hidden in that case.

+Union memberships can be put in subsets by adding `possible_types ..., subsets: [:admin]`.
+With that configuration, an object type won't appear as a union member when `context[:schema_subset]` isn't one of the configured subsets.

 ## Using subsets

 To specify a subset for executing a query, add `schema_subset: ...` to the query's `context: { ... }` hash.
 For example, in your GraphQL controller: